kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-The feature can be disabled in Beta version by restarting the kube-scheduler and kube-apiserver with the feature-gate off.
+The feature can be disabled in Beta version by restarting the kube-scheduler and kube-apiserver with the feature-gates off.

 ###### What happens if we reenable the feature if it was previously rolled back?